geniuslounge/metalink/README.md

 # Meta Link

+## ⚠️This repo is being archived, and will no longer be maintained as of Aug 19, 2021⚠️

 Generate beautiful social links for you YouTube videos, as well as YouTube RSS feeds.

 ### Sometimes social media sites don't treat your YouTube videos with enough respect